chanzuckerberg/single-cell-curation/docs/curation-review-tut.md

   <b> Figure:</b> Successful dataset upload
 </p>

-Once you have successfully uploaded a dataset to your collection, you are given options to delete the dataset, download (in `anndata` (`.h5ad`), `seurat V3` (`.rds`), or `.loom`), and explore the dataset using the cellxgene explorer.
+Once you have successfully uploaded a dataset to your private collection, you are given options to delete the dataset, download (in `anndata` (`.h5ad`), `seurat V3` (`.rds`), or `.loom`), and explore the dataset using the cellxgene explorer.
 These options are given by the three icons on the right hand side of the entry.

 ### Publish Collection to the portal